UK.StockBrokers.com is committed to the highest ethical standards and reviews services independently. Learn How We Make Money

 Investment choices

 Freetrade’s investment options are limited to stocks, ETFs and investment trusts.
 Having said that, there are more than 6,000 U.K., U.S. and European stocks and ETFs to choose from, so any investor should still find plenty of choice.
+Unlike some other platforms, though, Freetrade does not offer any ready-made portfolios for those looking for a quick way to diversify their investments.

 Feature Freetrade logoFreetrade

-Share Trading info No
+Share Trading info Yes

 CFD Trading info No